Careers

 EXAMPLES OF SPECIFIC RESPONSIBILITIES

-• Responsible for the successful design, partnership management, and implementation of the Strickland Fellowship for Career Pathways in Engineering (80% FTE):
+• Manage and implement the Strickland Fellowship for Career Pathways in Engineering

-• Responsible for ensuring a mutually beneficial partnership among the City of Tacoma, Tacoma Public Utilities, and University of Washington Tacoma.
+• Ensure a mutually beneficial partnership among the City of Tacoma, Tacoma Public Utilities, and University of Washington Tacoma.

-• Responsible for leading program design and refinement in collaboration with program partners.
-This includes meeting regularly with program partners, sharing feedback, addressing concerns, and maintaining strong program documentation.
+• Lead collaboration with program partners, including meeting regularly with program partners, sharing feedback, addressing concerns, and maintaining strong program documentation.

-• Responsible for leading program participant recruitment and selection processes.
+• Lead program participant recruitment and selection processes.
 This includes scheduling and delivering presentations at local high schools and colleges and leading annual program selection events in collaboration with partners.

 • Responsible for helping to coordinate student tours, mentorship, and projects with the City of Tacoma.

-• Accountable for ensuring Degrees of Change programs operate within budget.
+• Ensure Degrees of Change programs operate within budget.

-• Partner with technology and program operations to develop the annual program calendar; review and update program application questions; inform and implement recruitment, selection, and program workflows; and document current processes.
+• Develop the annual program calendar; review and update program application questions; inform and implement recruitment, selection, and program workflows; and document current processes.

-• Collaborate with the communications consultant and program staff to update, create, and revise all recruitment and event collateral, including language used in emails, brochures, banners, and graphics.
-Coordinate with the program team to capture photos, video, and student stories.
+• Collaborate with our Communications Strategist to capture photos, video, andstudent stories, and to update, create, and revise all recruitment and event collateral, including language used in emails, brochures, banners, and graphics.

 REQUIRED QUALIFICATIONS & EXPERIENCE